 For ten years, I’ve traveled the globe creating stories for mainstream media outlets like BBC, BuzzFeed, National Geographic Traveler, USA Today, Yahoo, Live Happy Magazine, and more.
-My job has carried me to 24 countries and I’ve done the whole digital nomad thing by living longer term in a few epic places – Argentina and Indonesia were my favorites.
-Part of my purpose on this planet is to live a crazy, wild life filled with passion and excitement, which means I’ve done some pretty crazy things, like setting a Guinness World Recording for surfing, participating in the largest food fight in the world, and spending six months living on a ranch with Gauchos (Argentinian cowboys) where we road horses a million hours a day.
+My job has carried me to nearly 40 countries, and I’ve done the whole digital nomad thing by living longer term in a few epic places – Argentina and Indonesia were my favorites.
+Part of my purpose on this planet is to inspire people to create passionate life and do good for others.

 When I was a kid, I fell in love with the element of surprise.
-So recently, I started doing acts of kindness for worthy humans I’ve felt deserved to be celebrated.
+So I started doing acts of kindness for worthy humans I’ve felt deserved to be celebrated.
 That includes surprising a stranger with gifts and flowers after I found out her father passed unexpectedly just months before her wedding day (this all happened in the context of a first date btw).
 And teaming up with Alaska Airlines to reunite a military family.
 I have more kind acts up my sleeve, and I can’t wait to share with you!
 More details soon.

 There are these moments where you are chugging along as the normal you and then all of the sudden you are delivered news that — within a fraction of a second — dramatically alters your course.
 From that moment onward, you know you can’t go back to who you were before.